Keeping Records

 • data constraints

-- Entity-Relationship model (we will discuss in th
+- Entity-Relationship model (we will discuss in this module)

 - Relational model (we will discuss in this module)